NinjaBearStudioTech/Documentation/Writerside/topics/inventory/user_interface/inv_ui_architecture.md

     </step>
 </procedure>

+To recap, we have two important View Model responsibilities in this widget:

+- **Data Entry Point**:
+  - The Item View Model receives data from external sources (e.g., the **container**) and broadcasts an **Item Instance or View** to **Data Processors**.
+  - Since a **View Model Extension** will provide a valid instance, the **Creation Type** should be set to `Manual`.
+- **Data Processor**:
+  - Fragment View Models will receive data from the **Entry Point** and perform their own data collection and processing.
+  - Since these instances are not created externally, their **Creation Type** should use the provided **Resolver**, the `Inventory View Model Resolver`.

-As shown in the steps above, binding the Item View Model directly to every Fragment View Model can become repetitive and error-prone, especially as your UI grows.
+However, as shown in the steps above, binding the Item View Model directly to every Fragment View Model can become repetitive and error-prone, especially as your UI becomes more complex.

 To simplify this, the Inventory System provides a built-in **Base Item Widget** (`NinjaInventoryItemWidget`) that automatically propagates item data to all child View Models.